 The Quittie Creek Nature Park has become a point of interest in Annville and an attraction for Lebanon County and beyond.
 Its central walking path meanders beside the spring-fed Quittapahilla Creek, a restored trout stream.
 As you walk along the streamside path, at times your only company is the solitary great blue heron who fishes in the stream.
 Woodland trails take you past the century-old oak and sycamore trees, through blue hyacinths, jack-in–the-pulpits, and white bloodroot flowers in the spring, up a steep serpentine staircase made of railroad ties, and down into the deep quarry with a vernal pond filled with tadpoles.

 History is evident in five existing lime kilns (one is shown under snow on the right) that once produced lime from quarry limestone.
-A water-powered mill on the Quittapahilla Creek then slaked and ground the lime for use in fertilizer and cement.
+A water-powered mill on the Quittapahilla Creek once slaked and ground the lime for use in fertilizer and cement.
 The mill site is noted by a brass historical marker on the main trail near the footbridge.
 See a slide show on the History of the Annville Lime Company and Bachman’s Mill which produced limestone and lime in Annville for many years in the location that is now in the Quittie Creek Nature Park.

 And most certainly you will walk out onto the award-winning Raymond J. Swingholm Pedestrian Bridge, pausing to look at the Quittie from the unique vantage point it offers.
 The bridge was erected during the fall of 2007, connecting Annville and South Annville Township.
 The construction of the bridge was carried out under the Transportation Enhancement Program of PENNDOT and with grant support from the PA Department of Community and Economic Development.
 Additional funds were received through private donations to the Quittie Creek Nature Park.

 You may even be one of the cross-country skiiers, ice skaters, or showshoers who head to the park in winter.
 And none other than the Audubon Society recognizes the Quittie Park as an important birding site.
 In short, the Quittie Creek Nature Park is a local treasure: a place of nature, history, recreation, and serenity.